SeongUgJung/MVVM-with-AAC/README.md

 Lottie files data is from [Lottiefiles.com](http://www.lottiefiles.com/)

-This source is used Dagger, Databinding, Room, ViewModel, LiveData and MVVM based.
+This source is using Dagger, Databinding, Room, ViewModel, LiveData and MVVM based.

 # License